 Introduction

-basicScale.ps1 is a sample PowerShell script that can be used as a starting point for developing a solution to automatically scale a session hosts in Windows Virtual Desktop deployment.
+basicScale.ps1 is a sample PowerShell script that can be used as a starting point for developing a solution to automatically scale session host virtual machines in Windows Virtual Desktop deployment.

 For many Windows Virtual Desktop deployments in Azure, the virtual machine costs represent significant portion of the total Windows Virtual Desktop deployment cost.
-To reduce cost, the script automatically shuts down and de-allocates RDSH server VMs during off-peak usage hours and then restarts them during peak usage hours.
+To reduce cost, the script automatically shuts down and de-allocates session host virtual machines (VMs) during off-peak usage hours and then restarts them during peak usage hours.

 Prerequisites